-All around the world - in this global competing business - many authors have considered this matter of quality and it is curious to note that sometimes they agree but other times they have completely different ideas.
-The present research aims to identify the kind of organizations looking for certification in the global market and its relation to the economic and financial outcomes.
-As it can be seen through the following description the literature review includes at least the following partners of the world:
+All around the world many authors have considered this matter and it is interesting to note that sometimes they agree but other times they have completely different ideas.
+The present research aims to identify the kind of organizations looking for certification and the relation of this quality to the economic and financial benefits.